runtimerevolution/sidekiq_launcher/README.md

 ### Installing Sidekiq Launcher
 Optionally you can place the `sidekiq_launcher-(version).gem` file in your application's folder.

+Install the gem:

+    $ gem install sidekiq_launcher

 Add this line to your application's Gemfile:

 ```ruby
 gem 'sidekiq_launcher'
 ```

-And then execute:
+Then execute:

     $ bundle install

-Or install it yourself as:

-    $ gem install sidekiq_launcher

 Set up Sidekiq Launcher's UI by mounting its routes in your application's ```config/routes.rb```file (grouping in RRTools is optional):
 ```ruby